suraj2860/MediaMate/README.md

     ```bash
     npm run dev
     ```
-    This command will launch the YouToob application on http://localhost:8000.
+    This command will launch the MediaMate application on http://localhost:8000.